rlmcneary2/reshape-state/libs/reshape-state/README.md

 ```

 The handler functions must be synchronous and return at least a state object but
-they can start asynchronous code and dispatch an action when they finish (i.e
+they can start asynchronous code and dispatch a task when they finish (i.e they
-they can have "side-effects").
-In fact handlers don't have to react to an
+can have "side-effects").
+In fact handlers don't have to react to an action,
-action, they can do something based on the current shape of the state.
-In the
+they can do something based on the current shape of the state.
+In the example
-example below once state contains a `name` the address associated with that name
+below once state contains a `name` the address associated with that name will be
-will be fetched.
-The idea is that changing one piece of state can cause another
+fetched.
+The idea is that changing one piece of state can cause another one to
-one to be updated without requiring an intermediate action.
+be updated without requiring an intermediate action.

 ```ts
 reshaper.addHandlers([